Through the following links, you can move to the menu or to the main text in this page.

 (1) Environmental Contribution in the Field of Food

 In the field of food, including agriculture, the Kubota Group is working to increase harvest yields per area and the quality of crops by further promoting smart agriculture.
 The goal is to increase crop yields to meet rising food demand without increasing cultivated area.
-On the environmental front we will help to save energy and resources by improving operational efficiency, while controlling deforestation and environmental destruction for the expansion of farming land, and so forth.
+In addition to saving energy and resources primarily by improving operational efficiency and applying the right amounts of fertilizer and pesticides, we intend to curb deforestation and the destruction of nature for farm land expansion.

 • Tractors hard at work in global markets